MileHacker Logo

 Accessible Locations within Day-Trip Distance

-Damietta (Dumyat): About AN hour drive east.
+Damietta (Dumyat): Roughly 60 minutes drive east.
 This coastal city sits at the mouth of the Damietta branch of the Nile, where it meets the Mediterranean Sea.
 Damietta is known for its furniture, its port, and local sweets.
 It has a different perspective on Nile Delta life, combining riverine and coastal influences.

-Port Said: Approximately 1.5-A two-hour drive northeast.
+Port Said: Approximately 1.5-2 hours drive northeast.
 A historic Mediterranean port city at the northern entrance of the Suez Canal.
 Port Said showcases unique 19th-century architecture, a bustling free zone market, and views of ships entering and exiting the canal.

 Attractions